druan10/30-days-of-code/README.md

 #30 days of code @ HackerRank
-All work done in Java
+Repo for my solutions to the 30 days of code challenge at HackerRank All my work for this challenge is done in Java